launchdarkly/ld-find-code-refs/README.md

 macOS users should download the darwin release for their respective system architecture.

-The `git-flag-parser` requires [The Silver Searcher](https://github.com/ggreer/the_silver_searcher#installing) to be installed as a dependency, so make sure it has been installed and added to your system PATH before running the git-flag-parser.
+The `git-flag-parser` requires [The Silver Searcher](https://github.com/ggreer/the_silver_searcher#installing) to be installed as a dependency, so make sure it has been installed and added to your system path before running the git-flag-parser.

 A number of command-line arguments are available to the parser, some optional, and some required.
 Command line arguments may be passed to the program in any order.